nodeschool/amsterdam/presentations/amsterdam-06/markdown/introduction.md

 Note:
 - Rick, the strong silent type
-- Stefan, grey haired tattooed
+- Stefan, yours truly
-- JP, grey haired tattooed
-- Carmen, flawlessly shifts between angular, neural nets and baking cakes
-- Daniel, the other half of the Romanian Rebels
-- Jilles, crushes bugs by sheer force alone
+- JP, nodeschool core contributor and serial meetup organizer
 - Mike, international man of many programming languages
-- Lily, came back from vacation last night, already here.
-DEDICATION!
+- Lily, chief of operations
+- Eleonora, all about metal and code
 - Ramon, hyperactive Pokemon trainer who runs @dailyjavascript on twitter
-- Daijiro, dutch food culture connaissuer and fan of wombats
+- Titus, only qualified teacher we have
+- Daniel, next to developer he is also a banker
+- Joost, we know nothing about him, but we will find out tonight :D

 ## code of conduct